The Latest: Alcaraz, 18, youngest in US Open QFs since 1963 - NewsBreak

 It has been a big season already for qualifiers.
 Russian Aslan Karatsev was a qualifier when he reached this year’s Australian Open semifinals.

-Schwartzman, friends with actor Ben Stiller, lost in the first round last year at Flushing Meadows.
+Schwartzman, , lost in the first round last year at Flushing Meadows.
 The 29-year-old Argentine was a U.S. Open quarterfinalist in 2017 and 2019.

 1:40 p.m.